Why Should I Feed Plants to My Carnivore?

-There are definitely different schools of thought among “raw feeders” when it comes to feeding plant matter to dogs.
+There are definitely different schools of thought among “raw feeders” when it comes to feeding plant matter to dogs (and cats, for that matter).
 If you’re brave enough to tackle the comments sections of raw feeding Facebook groups (braver than I!) you will find many, many people arguing that dogs are carnivores who do not need plant matter and would not have eaten plant matter in the wild.
 They’ll tell you that wolves do not eat the stomach contents of their prey, as if this is all the evidence you could possibly need to immediately stop giving your dog anything that didn’t once have a face.
 Put down the carrot, Clare.
 This issue alone deserves a seperate post unto itself.

 At an educated guess, I’d say there are a few reasons wolves don’t eat the stomach contents of their prey.
 Canines are opportunistic scavengers; they’re not omnivores in the true sense.
 They will seek out the nutrients in plant matter when they feel they need it, or when other prey is in short supply.
 Clearly if they are feasting on prey and they have the option of consuming the stomach contents, prey is not in short supply.
 If they are feasting on prey, plant matter is also not what they are seeking out at that time and nutritionally may not be what they require at that time.
 A wolf who doesn’t eat the stomach content of their prey, may at a later time eat some grass.
 And depending on what stage of digestion the stomach contents is at, there may be few nutrients left in it.